 The headline really says it all.
 I’m beyond excited for this.
-ESPN is going to broadcast the world championships… of lacrosse!
+ESPN is going to broadcast the FIL World Championships… of lacrosse!

 I was planning on attending in person, and still am, but I know that a lot of people can not make the trip.
 I’m excited that more lacrosse fans will be able to see the international game, and I’m really curious to see how the larger sporting community receives the event.
 Certain exposure moments can change how a sport is perceived, so is this going to be one of those events?